Negligent Operation, or driving to endanger as it is sometimes known, can be devastating if you are found guilty.

 - That he/she did so in a negligent manner so that the lives or safety of the public might have been endangered.

-The Law Offices of Elliot Savitz is a firm which prides itself on its compassion and experience, helping to make the experience of facing a charge of Negligent Operation as simple and painless as possible.
+The Law Offices of Elliot Savitz & Scott Bradley is a firm which prides itself on its compassion and experience, helping to make the experience of facing a charge of Negligent Operation as simple and painless as possible.
+Contact us at, (781) 974-3429 and your INITIAL CONSULTATION IS FREE OF CHARGE.